 In September 2021, we submitted an investigational new drug application, or IND, for a Phase 1/2 clinical trial of a cryopreserved formulation of GDA-201 in patients with follicular and diffuse large B-cell lymphomas, which was subsequently placed on clinical hold prior to the initiation of patient dosing, and on April 21, 2022, we received correspondence from the FDA indicating that the FDA had removed the clinical hold and cleared our IND for GDA-201.
-In August 2022, we treated the first patient with GDA-201 in this study.
-The study is currently enrolling patients in the dose escalation portion of the trial.
+In August 2022, we treated the first patient with GDA-201 in this study, and in October 2023 we announced preliminary results that showed marked shrinkage of target lesions in five of 10 patients for whom data was available.
+The efficacy evaluation showed two patients with complete response, two with partial response, and one with stable disease, and no dose-limiting toxicities were reported in the 10 patients treated with doses up to 1x108 cells/kg GDA-201 in combination with rituximab.
+The study is currently enrolling patients in the fourth and final dose escalation cohort of the Phase 1 portion of the trial and we expect to report the complete results of the Phase I portion of this Phase 1/2 clinical trial in the first quarter of 2024.
+Solely for financial reasons, we have reduced planned investment in the development of our clinical stage NK cell therapy candidate, GDA-201 and do not plan to conduct the Phase 2 portion of the Phase 1/2 study.

-Beginning in March 2023, we initiated a strategic reprioritization of our business activities to primarily focus on the commercial launch of Omisirge.
+Beginning in March 2023, we initiated a strategic reprioritization of our business activities to primarily focus on the commercial launch of Omisirge and we have allocated the vast majority of our resources to support this launch.
 This launch will involve a more limited financial investment than we had previously planned in order to manage our financial resources, resulting in a slower ramp of sales.
 To support a more fulsome commercial launch of Omisirge, we are exploring potential commercial or strategic options, including a sale of our assets or merger of our company, securing additional financing, and commercial or strategic partnerships that would enable further commercialization and development of our programs.
 We have engaged Moelis & Company LLC to assist in the exploration of partnerships or broader strategic alternatives that would provide additional resources to support the launch of Omisirge and associated commercial activities in the United States and the rest of the world, and the duration of this process is uncertain.
 There can be no assurance that this strategic review process will result in our pursuing any transaction.
 Additionally, there can be no assurances that any particular course of action, business arrangement or transaction, or series of transactions, will be pursued, successfully consummated or lead to increased shareholder value.